benc-uk/kube-workshop/readme.md

 - [🌐 Basic Networking](k3s/05-network-basics/readme.md) - Introducing Services to provide network access.
 - [💻 Adding The Frontend](k3s/06-frontend/readme.md) - Deploying the frontend to the app and wiring it up.
 - [✨ Improving The Deployment](k3s/07-improvements/readme.md) - Recommended practices; resource limits, probes and secrets.
-- [🌎 Helm & Ingress](k3s/08-helm-ingress/readme.md) - Finalizing the application architecture using ingress.
+- [🌎 Ingress](k3s/08-helm-ingress/readme.md) - Finalizing the application architecture using ingress.

 All of the Kubernetes concepts & APIs explored and used are not specific to AKS, K3S or Azure.

-If you get stuck, the [GitHub repo for this workshop](https://github.com/benc-uk/kube-workshop) contains example and working files for most of the sections

-## 🍵 Optional Sections
+## 🍵 K3s Optional Sections

 These can be considered bonus sections, and are entirely optional.
 It is not expected that all these sections would be attempted, and they do not run in order.

-- [🤯 Scaling, Stateful Workloads & Helm](09-extra-advanced/readme.md) - Scaling (manual & auto), stateful workloads and persitent volumes, plus more Helm.
+- [🤯 Scaling, Stateful Workloads & Helm](k3s/09-extra-advanced/readme.md) - Scaling (manual & auto), stateful workloads and persitent volumes, plus more Helm.
-- [🧩 Kustomize & GitOps](10-gitops-flux/readme.md) - Introduction to Kustomize and deploying apps through GitOps with Flux
+- [🧩 Kustomize & GitOps](k3s/10-gitops-flux/readme.md) - Introduction to Kustomize and deploying apps through GitOps with Flux

 ## 📖 Extra Reading & Teach Yourself Exercises